 Light, Life and Intelligence

-On a clear night the sky reveals to us thousands of lights.
-Stars that seemingly offer eternal light when we learn something of their composition and the time that their light has been traveling.
+On a clear night the sky reveals to us thousands of lights even millions and billions now that we have advance light gathering instruments.
+Stars that seem to offer eternal light when we learn something of their composition and the time that their light has been traveling.
 Our own sun has a scientifically theorized life of 10 billion years.
+A seeming eternity to the mortal life span.

 From the light of our sun and its power, we derive energy to live.
 Solar power is endless so far as we are concerned and as we seek to harness it there is a certain freedom to having it.
 It can charge batteries to hold power and it charges all the elements of earth so they work together to produce the food and energy that we need each day to live.